Thailand: Cuisine

-The staple food in Thailand is rice, particularly jasmine rice, which forms part of almost every meal.
-Thailand is a leading exporter of rice, and Thais consume over 100 kg of milled rice per person per year.
-Thailand is also the world leader in edible insect industry and well known for its street food; Bangkok is sometimes called the street food capital of the world.
+Rice, particularly jasmine rice, is the staple of almost every meal.
+Thailand is a top global exporter of rice, with domestic consumption exceeding 100 kg per person annually.
+The country is also renowned for its vast street food culture—with Bangkok often called the street food capital of the world—and is a global leader in the edible insect industry.

 Units of measurement

-Thailand generally uses the metric system, but traditional units of measurement for land area are used, and imperial units of measurement are occasionally used for building materials.
-Years are numbered as B.E.
-(Buddhist Era) in educational settings, civil service, government, contracts, and newspaper datelines.
-However, in banking, and increasingly in industry and commerce, standard Western year (Christian or Common Era) counting is the standard practice.
+Thailand predominantly uses the metric system.
+However, traditional units are still used for land area, and imperial units are occasionally used for building materials.
+The Buddhist Era (B.E.) year is standard in government, education, and the civil service, while the Common Era is increasingly used in banking, industry, and commerce.